bradreeder/CV/README.md

-# CV - Bradley Reeder
+# Bradley Reeder - UX Researcher

-I am a UX Researcher looking for work in London, UK.
-I am currently freelancing and studying at [Founders & Coders C.I.C](http://www.foundersandcoders.com/), a highly-selective sixteen week web development school.
-I am a natural empath and independent learner with a background in facilitation and collaborative environments.
-I am eager to explore all aspects of user-centred and UX design and learn with like minded individuals.
+I am a natural empath and independent learner with experience across web development, user research, facilitation, teaching and collaborative environments.
+Currently I freelance and study as a member of [Founders & Coders C.I.C](http://www.foundersandcoders.com/), a highly-selective sixteen week web development school.
+My current motivations are to explore all aspects of user-centred and UX design in service of solving real world problems.

 ---